Psych & the City #2

 Excerpt: Talisman Turner’s Unlucky Valentine’s Day…

-It was just Valentine’s Day.
+It’s just Valentine’s Day.

-“Like New Year’s Eve?” asked a traitorous voice in my head, oddly sharing the raspy quality of Ursula’s in The Little Mermaid.
-I ignored it and continued my musing.
-Surely, I was depressed and weepy over something more meaningful, something deeper…something more impressive…
+Like New Year’s Eve? asks a traitorous voice in my head, oddly sharing the raspy quality of Ursula’s in The Little Mermaid.
+I ignore it and continue my musing.
+Surely, I’m depressed and weepy over something more meaningful, something deeper…something more impressive…

 …something like existential despair.

 Frankly, I’m not even sure what existentialism is exactly.
 I merely overheard my best friend, Jem, discussing it with her new boyfriend, one night when we all went out for sangria and tapas.
 But it sounds just suitably morose enough to warrant my current state of gluttony.

 The sound of someone knocking on my door jolts me out of my somber thoughts.
 My heartbeat quickens, and I race to the jamb, hoping that somehow Graham made it to Boston after all.
 His talk of blueberry crises was just a practical joke which I will scold him for later—after I give him a spine-tingling, toe-curling, welcome-back-to-the-Eastern-Standard-time-zone kiss.